Air Force vs. UNLV NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- Air Force and its opponents have gone over the current 49.5-point total in three of 10 games (30%) this season.

-- UNLV has combined with its opponents to score more than 49.5 points in four of 10 games this season.
+- Air Force and its opponents have combined to put up more than 49.5 points in three of 10 games this season.

-- The two teams combine to average 50.9 points per game, 1.4 more than the total in this contest.
+- The 51 points per game these two squads have surrendered to opponents this season are 1.5 more than the 49.5 total in this contest.

-- This contest's over/under is 1.5 points lower than the 51 these two squads combine to give up per game in 2021.

-- The average total in Falcons games this season is 46.8, 2.7 points fewer than Friday's over/under of 49.5 .

 Air Force Stats and Trends

-- Air Force is 3-1 against the spread and 4-1 overall in games when it scores more than 31.5 points.
+- Air Force is 3-1 against the spread and 4-1 overall this season when the team scores more than 31.5 points.

-- In games that Air Force totals more than 400.2 yards, the team is 4-2 against the spread and 5-2 overall.
+- Air Force is 4-2 against the spread and 5-2 overall when the team totals more than 400.2 yards.

-- The Falcons have 10 giveaways this season, while the Rebels have 16 takeaways .
+- This year, the Falcons have 10 turnovers, six fewer than the Rebels have takeaways (16).

 - Find the latest spread and moneyline odds for Air Force at SISportsbook.